xstarkit/MPI_XSTAR/README.md

-The master program (rank=0) runs xstinitable from the HEADAS to create a list of XSTAR commands for given physical parameters, so called joblist, as well as a xstinitable.fits file. which are necessary for producing xout_ain.fits, xout_aout.fits, and xout_mtable.fits.
+The master program (rank=0) runs xstinitable from the HEADAS to create a list of XSTAR commands for given physical parameters, so called joblist, as well as a xstinitable.fits file, which is necessary for producing xout_ain.fits, xout_aout.fits, and xout_mtable.fits.
 The joblist is used to create directories in ascending order, where each individual xstar is spawned on each